SLE357 - Advanced Cell Biology

 |Scheduled learning activities - campus||

-1 x 2 hour class per week, 1 x 1 hour online live class per week, 6 x 3 hour practicals per trimester
+1 x 2 hour lecture per week, 1 x 1 hour online live lecture per week, 6 x 3 hour practical experience (laboratory) per trimester

 This unit will focus on biological processes occurring between cells and their environment.
 Emphasis will be placed on animal cells, but key concepts of plant cells will also be discussed.
 Topics will include cellular architecture, function and evolution, bio membranes and transport processes, the cytoskeleton, cell signalling and signal transduction, the control of the cell cycle as well as communication between cells and cellular communities.
 Students will learn modern techniques in cell culture, tissue engineering and microscopy that inform an advanced understanding of dynamic cell function, which is directly relevant to real-world applications in research and development.
 Students will discuss controversial topics in cell biology and their impact on society and demonstrate skills in communication and teamwork.

-To be eligible to obtain a pass in this unit, students must achieve at least 50% in the practical component (post-practical analysis and laboratory skills challenge), in addition to the normal requirement of at least 50% overall for the unit.
+To be eligible to obtain a pass in this unit, students must achieve at least 50% in the practical component (post-practical analysis and practical experience (laboratory) skills challenge), in addition to the normal requirement of at least 50% overall for the unit.